vasigorc/bash-utils/nix/README.md

 ### js.nix

-This modules is intended for use with JS/TS projects:
+this modules is intended for use with js/ts projects:

 ```shell
 nix-shell js.nix